9. Books, broadcasting, and the Bible College

 God" and "How Great Thou Art," and some distinctly Nazarene music like "Called unto

 Holiness."
-Much of the translation work required for the hymnal was done by Alfredo Del Rosso.
+Alfredo Del Rosso did much of the translation work required for the hymnal.

 The present hymnal is the fruit of years of effort by Roy and Nina Fuller.